Office of Anti-Racism, Equity and Human Rights Services Frequently Asked Questions

 Is your office just for students?

-The Office of Anti-Racism, Equity and Human Rights Services assists all students, staff and administration that study and work at the college.
+The Office of Anti-Racism, Equity and Human Rights Services assists all students, staff, faculty and administration that study and work at the college.

 Where do I go for issues that are not really human rights related?

-The Student Association & Student Affairs have persons, counsellors available to assist students with non Human Rights issues.
+The Student Association & Student Services have people available to assist students with non-Human Rights issues.

 What are Human Rights?